Personal Loan Calculator

 Traditional banks

-These are long-standing financial institutions that often offer a wide range of loan products.
-While they may offer competitive rates for customers with strong credit histories, their criteria can be stringent, potentially making it challenging for those with less-than-perfect credit to get approved.
-However, if you're already a customer, you may enjoy added conveniences like integrated online banking.
+Long-standing financial institutions that offer a wide range of loan products.
+They may offer competitive rates for customers with strong credit histories, but their criteria can be stringent, making approval challenging for those with less-than-perfect credit.
+If you're already a customer, you may enjoy conveniences like integrated online banking.

 2. 2